-- 7.1 An FMI's A securities settlement facility's rules and procedures should clearly define the point at which settlement is final. - 7.2 An FMIA securities settlement facility should complete final settlement no later than the end of the value date, and preferably intraday or in real time, to reduce settlement risk.
-An LVPS or SSSA securities settlement facility should consider adopting RTGS or multiple-batch processing during the settlement day. - 7.3 An FMIA securities settlement facility should clearly define the point after which unsettled payments, transfer instructions, or other obligations may not be revoked by a participant.
+- 7.1 An FMI's securities settlement facility's rules and procedures should clearly define the point at which settlement is final. - 7.2 An FMIThe securities settlement facility should complete final settlement no later than the end of the value date, and preferably intraday or in real time, to reduce settlement risk.
+An LVPS or SSSA securities settlement facility should consider adopting real-time gross settlement (RTGS) or multiple -batch processing during the settlement day. - 7.3 An FMIA securities settlement facility should clearly define the point after which unsettled payments, transfer instructions, or other obligations may not be revoked by a participant.